autumnfjeld/AutBot/client/src/components/README.md

 - Matches app styling with hover effects and disabled states
 - Pure presentational component with no internal state

+### `StructuredResponse.jsx`
+- Displays structured JSON responses with summary, details, and fun facts sections
+- Parses JSON responses and falls back to plain text if parsing fails
+- Uses distinct styling for each section (sky blue for summary, stone for details, lime for fun facts)
+- Includes icons and proper typography for better readability
+- Handles error states and empty responses gracefully

 ### `ResponseDisplay.jsx`
 - Shows API responses and error messages
 - Conditionally renders based on error/response state